-3. Make frequent backups of your data files.
+3) Make frequent backups of your data files.
 Don't learn the hard way!
-We recommend using Macrium Reflect to make full drive images onto a portable hard drive for system recovery in case of drive failure of Windows PC’s.
+We recommend using Macrium Reflect, or Backupper (it’s easier to use) to make full drive images onto a portable hard drive for system recovery in case of drive failure of Windows PC’s, or a botched Windows Update that prevents booting (it happens).
 Safely remove the portable hard drive after you have made your backup so it is offline and ready for the next use.
-If you own a laptop, use a high capacity SDHC card for Windows 8.x or 10 File History backups.
-Consider cloud storage as secondary backups, because it takes much longer to recover cloud backed up files than ones on a portable hard drive in your possession.
+If you own a laptop, use a high capacity SDXC card for Windows File History backups.
+Consider cloud storage as secondary backups, because it takes longer to recover cloud backed up files than ones on a portable hard drive in your possession.

-4. Use a battery backup/UPS (uninterruptible power supply) with desktop computers to ensure clean power enters the PC and to prevent shutdown, which can corrupt files, during brown outs or power outages.
+4) Use a battery backup/UPS (uninterruptible power supply) with desktop computers to ensure clean power enters the PC and to prevent shutdown, which can corrupt files, during brown outs or power outages.
 A minimum power rating of 350 VA is recommended.
 A UPS battery normally lasts three to four years.
 With laptops use a laptop cooling stand for optimum longevity.

 5) If you start hearing clicking or dull clanging sounds from your PC, or see warning messages that the hard drive needs files backed up and replaced, the hard disk drive is failing.
 Back up all data immediately and have the drive tested and replaced.
 Or, turn the PC off and call us at (309) 751-4490 to do the work for you.
 Many new PC’s contain Solid State Drives, which are silent.